birdoffire1549/TempBuddy_Control/README.md

 > on how to generate your own certificates, or look further below in this document as
 > I have updated this README to also contain the instructions.
 >
-> Sorry, but at this point certs are baked into the binary when compiled and cannot
+> Sorry, but certs are baked into the binary when compiled and cannot
 > be changed out during runtime.
-I may add that capability at a later time.
+The ESP8266 is just too limited to have all
+> the bells and whistles.
+There is more I wanted to do but I had even had to scale
+> back to basic SSL ciphers because the device would sometime not serve the Admin
+> properly due to memory restrictions.

 ### Hosted Endpoints:
 | Endpoint | Description |